| Additional Resources Accessories |

 - Cable Management: Integrated cable management system (clips) keeps your work surface free of annoying cable clutter

-- Effortless Movement: Gas cylinder "floats" monitor above desk - effortlessly raise and lower the monitor
+- Adjustment Mechanism: Gas cylinder "floats" monitor above desk - monitor can be instantly raised or lowered with minimal effort.

 - Monitor Tilt: Up to 200°

 - Monitor Orientation: Rotates from landscape to portrait

 - Storage Depth: Folds up to occupy just 3" (7.6 cm) of space

 - Width Accommodation:

 At Maximum Spread with monitors approximately 4" forward of mounting point): 38" physical width

 With monitors approximately 11" forward of the mounting point this reduces to 26" physical width.